5and5/BO2-Remix/README.md

 * Deadshot increases head shot damage by x2

 ### Mystery Box
-* Weapons can be shared by knifing the box (bugged atm)
+* Weapons can be shared by knifing the box
 * Box perma perk guarantees a good weapon first hit
 * First box setup guaranteed
-* Mark 2 probability increased from 33% to 50% (bugged atm)
+* Mark 2 probability increased from 33% to 50%

 ### Buildables
 * Buildables can be built with get parts